 Sources & Materials

 First off and most importantly, all materials used are legally acquired and responsibly sourced.
-I have a huge range of contacts and friends that I get my animal parts & insect supplies from, as well as sometimes being lucky enough to source things myself.
+I have a huge range of places, contacts and friends that I get my animal parts & insect supplies from, as well as sometimes being lucky enough to source things myself.

-Sources can include: natural death, natural finds, roadkill, pest control, butchers, collectors, gamekeepers, by-products of the food industry, non-protected farmed species and wild meat breeders.
+Sources include: natural death, natural finds, roadkill, pest control, butchers, collectors, gamekeepers, by-products of the food industry, non-protected farmed species and wild meat breeders.

 Most items I purchase already prepared but sometimes I clean and preserve from raw.

 Insect materials come from all over the world!
 I source from other breeders, butterfly sanctuaries and sometimes I'm lucky enough to find specimens outside.
 I buy specimens from entomology shows, and collectors who have euthanised insects in the past for their collections.
 I look out for vintage and damaged entomology displays and reframe the specimens.

 Most of my insects are sourced through work with sustainable butterfly & insect farms - directly and through distributors, most of which are located in tropical countries.
 These provide conservation, education & work for the people there, and strong breeding & releasing programmes for the invertebrates, supporting the habitats and enriching the environments too.
 They will euthanise a small percentage of the species they raise to sell as materials for art/science etc. Depending on the insect, the method can be done via freezing the insect, but is usually a chemical euthanisation via injection - an extremely quick and painless process that keeps the insects in pristine condition.

 Ethical is subjective and means different things to different people, so I do my best to describe the ins and outs in a matter-of-fact way here.
 Morally some people are not okay with things that I am, and that's okay too!
 I respect everyones viewpoints on sourcing and encourage honest conversation on the subject.